Amine-UiWeb/mern-IBook/tasks.md

 - [ ] create an AuthorDetails page
 - [ ] implement form validation and display validation errors for login and registration
 - [ ] add login and registration api logic
+- [ ] add login and registration client logic
-- [ ] implement state management for user auth
+- [ ] implement state management for user authentication